arcofs/tennis-predictor/predictor/v4/README.md

    - Automatically included in the daily pipeline
    - Processes matches in batches to handle large volumes
    - Updates rolling window statistics for affected players
+   - Supports time-based filtering via the `YEARS_TO_PROCESS` variable:
+     - Set to `None` to process all matches (default)
+     - Set to a number (e.g., `1`, `2`) to process only matches from the last X years
+     - Useful for incremental updates or focusing on recent data

 4. **Future Match Collection and Update**
    - Automatically handled by the pipeline